 Thanks to Yves Soen, former HR manager at Hasselt University, we have developed the following list of skills.
 This list serves as a map of which skills are essential to becoming a successful group leader in science.
 We think that these skills are important for most positions in academia, industry, and the public sector:

 After extensive discussions with other colleagues, we would like to suggest following the two lists of skills for a science career outlined below:

-|Basic leadership skills in science||Advanced leadership skills in science|
+|Basic leadership skills for a career in science||Advanced leadership skills a career in science|

 Reading through these lists is overwhelming for most people.
 It helps to keep the following points in mind:

 The good news is: When you develop one of these skills, the others usually follow suit.
 For example, developing communication skills typically also improves conflict management and communication of your vision (if you have one).
 Learning effective delegation may also increase the motivation of your group members and enhance the management of multiple projects.